Hedge fund launches first ETF for Canadian heavy crude oil

-CALGARY, Alberta, May 12 (Reuters) - The first exchange-traded fund tracking the price of Canadian heavy crude launched on Tuesday, enabling investors to gain exposure to the country’s physical crude market and potentially boosting liquidity.
+CALGARY, Alberta (Reuters) - The first exchange-traded fund tracking the price of Canadian heavy crude launched on Tuesday, enabling investors to gain exposure to the country’s physical crude market and potentially boosting liquidity.

 The Canadian Crude Oil Index ETF, issued by Calgary-based hedge fund manager Auspice Capital Advisors Ltd, will be based on the price of Western Canada Select heavy blend crude.